 The Sentinel concept emerged from the back story to Aeon: Miracle, a smartphone app I co-produced last year, which tells the story of a viral outbreak.

-During the writing process, one of the research areas was how the Spanish Flu spread so effectively at the end of World War 1.
+During the writing process, one of the research areas was how the Spanish Flu spread so effectively at the end of the First World War.
 The mass return of soldiers from the battlefront created the mechanism to carry the disease around the world, killing an estimated 50 million people.

 For Aeon: Miracle, understanding how a new virus might spread worldwide meant creating a believable scenario of mass population movements.
 Envisioning such an outbreak soon grew beyond science fiction, via daily headlines of sea level rises, record-breaking global temperatures, collapsing ice shelves, droughts and floods, all linked to human-caused climate change that could cause unprecedented levels of mass migration.